Physics-50/Module-2/docs/week2.md

 <img src="images/x_vs_L_offset.png" alt="basic setup" width="400" style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />

-To graph your data and perform a weighted linear fit, you will make use of the [MATLAB script provided in Module 2](https://physics-50.github.io/Module-2/curve-fitting).
-Make sure to change the axis labels to make them appropriate for this experiment.
-You may also want to review the curve fitting guide to reinforce your understanding of how to interpret fit parameters, $$ \chi_{\nu}^2 $$ values, and other aspects of your result.
+To graph your data and perform a weighted linear fit, you will make use of the [same fitting script used earlier in this course](https://physics.hmc.edu/fitter/).
+Under "kind" you should select *linear* for a plot that includes a line of best fit.
+Make sure to label the axes appropriately for this experiment.
+You may also want to review the [guide to interpreting plots with a least squares fit](https://physics-50.github.io/Module-1/interpreting-plots) to reinforce your understanding of how to interpret fit parameters, $$ \chi_{\nu}^2 $$ values, and other aspects of your result.

 #### Miniquestion 2: Interpreting a weighted linear fit
 [*Click here to open in a new tab (recommended)*](https://forms.gle/BF8fQq5PNWF1Gh9U8){:target="_blank"}